Three semi trucks lined up, one is yellow, one is green and one is red

 Level 3 DOT Inspection: Driver-Only Inspection

-A Level 3 inspection focuses solely on the driver of the truck.
-During this type of inspection, the inspector will be looking at:
+A level 3 inspection focuses solely on the driver of the truck.
+During this type of audit, the inspector will be looking at:

 • Driver’s license